parkerreno/pugetmesh/docs/Meshtastic/getting-started.md

 These options are easier to use out of the box/ complete packages (antenna, battery, screen, case, etc).

 ## Flashing Your Device
+We recommend using the official [Meshtastic guide](https://meshtastic.org/docs/getting-started/) to initially flash your device and get it configured.
+Stable & alpha builds are available in the flasher.
+Once you have the basics setup, check out out recommended settings.

+Meshtastic updates frequently and it's a good idea to stay up to date with the latest stable build.

+## Run Into Issues?
+Join the Discord and ask for help!